2016 Philippine general election

 The regional elections for the Autonomous Region in Muslim Mindanao (ARMM) were scheduled for May 9, but that would have changed if the Bangsamoro political entity had replaced the ARMM.
 The ARMM elections pushed through, as scheduled.

 Barangay and Sangguniang Kabataan elections were scheduled for October 2016, but were postponed to 2017.
-Congress postponed anew to barangay elections to May 2018.
+Congress postponed anew the barangay elections to May 2018.

 Elections are organized, run, and adjudicated by the Commission on Elections better known as COMELEC with appeals under certain conditions allowed to the Regional Trial Courts, the Congress of the Philippines, or the Supreme Court of the Philippines sitting as the House of Representatives Electoral Tribunal, the Senate Electoral Tribunal, or the Presidential Electoral Tribunal.

 Preparation

 Logo of the 2016 NLE used in official election awareness campaigns.

 Instructions on how to vote posted outside polling precincts during the election.

 Commission on Elections membership

 On May 4, 2015, President Benigno Aquino III appointed Presidential Commission on Good Government chairman Andres D. Bautista as chairman, and former Commission on Audit member Rowena Guanzon and Bangsamoro Business Club's board chairman Sherif Abas as commissioners.
 Bautista replaced Sixto Brillantes, while Guanzon and Abas replaced Lucenito Tagle and Elias Yusoph, who all retired in February 2015.
 All appointees will serve until February 2022.

 A few days after the announcement, it was revealed that Abas is a nephew of Mohagher Iqbal, the chief negotiator of the Moro Islamic Liberation Front.
 Bautista said that Abas confirmed to him that he is Iqbal's nephew.
 Iqbal neither confirmed nor denied their relationship, calling it is a non-issue, and that there's nothing wrong if his nephew is appointed to a sensitive position.

 Bautista was confirmed by the Commission on Appointments on September 21; meanwhile, Abas' confirmation was deferred because Senator Alan Peter Cayetano, who was not present when Bautista was confirmed, still had questions to ask Abas.